marshmallow-code/marshmallow/docs/index.rst

 .. include:: about.rst.inc

-Migrating from a pre-1.0 version?
+Upgrading from a pre-1.0 version?
 =================================

-See the :ref:`Migrating from Older Versions <migrating>` page for notes on getting your code up-to-date with the latest version.
+See the :ref:`Upgrading to Newer Releases <upgrading>` page for notes on getting your code up-to-date with the latest version.

 Why another library?
 =====================